 The Course Schedule is divided into two sections.
-The first section includes general information about the University such as the University calendar, selected academic policies and procedures, registration procedures, fees and deposits, academic advising, building and course abbreviations, the current list of writing courses, and the index of final examination times.
+The first section includes general information about the University such as the University calendar, selected academic policies and procedures, registration procedures, fees and deposits, academic advising, the list of writing courses, and the index of final examination times.
 The second section lists the course offerings for the semester.

 Students should be aware that courses and sections may be added, canceled, or changed after the Course Schedule is printed.
 The supplement to the Course Schedule is distributed to academic offices and advisers two to three weeks prior to the beginning of the semester or summer session.
 Students, faculty, and staff should consult the supplement or contact the appropriate academic department for information about changes to course offerings.
-Updated course listings are also available via the World Wide Web and utACCESS.
+Updated course listings are also available via the World Wide Web; see Course Offerings in the Table of Contents.

 For each course offered, the following information is given:

 COURSE ABBREVIATION.
-Course abbreviations are listed with the names of the fields of study in the general information section of the Course Schedule, in the index on the back cover, and at the end of each academic area's headnote.
+Course abbreviations are listed with the names of the fields of study in the index of courses and at the end of each academic area's headnote.
 In general, course offerings for each department are listed alphabetically by abbreviation.

 COURSE TITLE.
 The course title appears to the right of the course number and applies to all of the course sections listed below it until a new title is printed.
 In general, course titles are listed in alphabetical order for each course number except where preceded by a topic number.